 Calandiva plants are a hybrid variety of kalanchoe (Kalanchoe blossfeldiana)that were developed in the Netherlands.
 Unlike most kalanchoe species, which have only four petals per flower, Calandiva blossoms each have 32 petals.
 These lovely plants can be grown as perennials in U.S.D.A. plant hardiness zones 10 through 12, where they will bloom for six weeks in late winter and early spring.
 In cooler climates, they make excellent houseplants that are easy to take care of.

 Allow the soil to dry out 2 to 3 inches deep between waterings then water deeply to thoroughly moisten the root zone.
 In containers, water until a little excess starts to drain out the bottom holes.
 Outdoors, add enough water to soak the soil 5 to 6 inches deep.

-You can get a "Calandiva" plant to flower in winter as long as it's growing inside where you can control the light source.
-Starting in early fall, keep "Calandiva" in complete darkness for 14 to 16 hours per night for a six full weeks.
-Two options for restricting light include moving the pots to a pitch-dark room or closet or gently laying a dark colored cloth over the plant.
+You can get a Calandiva kalanchoe plant to flower in winter as long as it's growing inside where you can control the light source.
+Starting in early fall, keep your plant in complete darkness for 14 hours each night for six full weeks.
+Two options for restricting light include moving the pots to a pitch-dark room or closet or gently laying a dark-colored cloth over the plant.

 Once the buds form, usually within the month, Calandiva will display a full show of flowers by the middle of winter.
 Indoors, this plant prefers a consistent temperature between 60 and 75 degrees Fahrenheit.